itsSysTime/TechBench-Dump/README.md

 This repository is intended to fetch TechBench content, including older Office downloads, Windows 7 SP1, Windows 8.1 RTM, Windows 10, Windows Server Insider/LTSC Previews, Windows 11, and Windows 10/11 Insider Previews.

 ## How this project was made
 This repository is a self-maintaining TechBench product mirror, hosted on GitHub and updates its dump multiple times daily.
 Thanks to GitHub Actions, the YAML workflows take care of all the work updating the repository, while you only need to copy the _tb.html_ file to a Software Download URI and overwrite the default page contents with these updated contents.
+That's the definition of _user-friendly_.
+While most, older TechBench API mirrors are:
+1. Obsolete due to Microsoft tightening of TechBench rules
+2. Using out-dated proxies
+3. Using a small subset of product IDs
+4. Broken
+5. The API used is no longer functional or correct
+6. Not updated with the latest Windows versions
+This TechBench mirror happens to automatically update the product list every 8 hours, that's _three times per day_, ensuring that you don't miss out on the latest Windows versions.
+It also dynamically assorts product IDs and SKUs, and is completely automated, meaning little to no intervention from contributors is required.

 The design is supposed to be aligned with Microsoft's own **Software Download** URIs, but integrate all known TechBench products in a unified, user-friendly drop-down menu.
 You can download older versions of Windows from Microsoft directly.
-I need to note that this mirror does _not_ gain any sort of access to proprietary _Windows IoT_ or _Long-Term Servicing Channel_ and _Volume Licensing_ versions that belong to the **Volume License Center (VLSC)**, the **Microsoft 365 Admin Center**, or **My Visual Studio (MYVS)**.

 Microsoft _has_ strictened their requirements since 2021 for TechBench, and older tools no longer work.
 This HTML page uses the reliability of using Microsoft's own _SDS_ API calls integrated into their API and does not attempt to re-create the logic, just to list multiple download links and let the server handle the logic.